michaelsoftmd/pebkac-chrome/README.md

 UNRELATED TO THE OTHER ZENBOT PROJECT!
 This project shares NO RELATION WHATSOEVER to any other Zenbot-named repository that can be found online.
 This project was named after its originally forked project, Zendriver.

 Fundamentally, Zenbot is an AI pet in a sandboxed Podman environment.
 Once I made the environment I wanted to give it something to do, so I created Zenbot.
 Zenbot is a web nonautomation framework powered by Smolagents and Zendriver.
-Synchronous communication becomes asynchronous communication in an elegant orchestration of English language-powered Python interpretation driven by you, the user.
+Synchronous communication becomes asynchronous communication in an elegant double-helix of English language-powered Python interpretation driven by you, the user.

 - Zendriver is described as "A blazing fast, async-first, undetectable webscraping/web automation framework based on ultrafunkamsterdam/nodriver."
 - Smolagents is "a barebones library for agents that think in code."